-Allowing HP Printer to connect with web services means setting up secured communication channels over the Internet to access Web-connected printing services, including HP ePrint cloud printing, HP Printer apps, and HP instant Ink delivery services.
-Availability of each service depends on your HP Printer model, country and language.
+Allowing HP Printer to connect with web services means setting up secured communication channels over the Internet to access Web-connected printing services, including HP ePrint cloud printing, HP Printer apps, and HP Instant Ink delivery services.
+The availability of each service depends on your HP Printer model, country, and language.

 To know if your country/region supports HP web services.
 You can find out through “HP connected” and then go through the drop-down list of countries/regions and languages to find out whether your country and language is listed or not.